napari/napari.github.io/plugins/stable/find-and-install-plugin.md

 (find-and-install-plugins)=

-# finding and installing a napari plugin
+# Finding and installing a napari plugin

 napari plugins are Python packages distributed on the Python Package Index (PyPI), and annotated with the tag [`Framework ::